mayachm/MundoVoice/README.md

 This project helps bridge language barriers while keeping your identity and tone.
 It can be used for:

-**Integrating with WhatsApp to automatically process and translate voice messages** Speaking with foreign friends while still sounding like yourself Cross-language content creation and voice messaging Multilingual assistant/chat systems
+**Integrating with WhatsApp to automatically process and translate voice messages**- Speaking with foreign friends while still sounding like yourself- Cross-language content creation and voice messaging- Multilingual assistant/chat systems-
 WhatsApp automation & voice cloning aren't activated here due to premium and API requirements, but both can be integrated easily using ElevenLabs + WhatsApp API or third-party automation tools (Twilio, Meta Business API, etc.).